 And yet, knowledge-intensive cities such as New York, San Francisco, and Washington, D.C. also ranked high for their 1980 routine-work intensity.
 Routine-work percentages in these knowledge hubs also reached into the high 30 percent range and underscore the early office-clerical focus of these cities in 1980 (combined with continued modest manufacturing in New York and San Francisco).
 By contrast, local labor markets specialized in such industries as hospitality and tourist services (like Las Vegas); education and health (like Raleigh, N.C.); or construction, mining, and energy (like Houston) tended to display relatively low routine employment.
 In short, the heavily rules-based nature of manufacturing and office-clerical work in the 1980s was a significant determinant of local task content then and going forward, with large implications for the disruption of work by automation in the IT era.

 As to what happened next, it has been dramatic.
-After 1980, the rapid adoption of the personal computer and “digitalization” of the economy greatly reduced the cost of automating routine, codifiable tasks.
+After 1980, the rapid adoption of the personal computer and “digitalization” of the economy greatly reduced the cost of automating routine codifiable tasks.
 This, in turn, drove a decline in routine jobs nationally, which meant in turn that routine-work oriented regions (especially manufacturing and clerical regions) were hit especially hard by the widespread deployment of automation (along with the arrival of low-cost foreign imports with the onset of globalization).
 These regions therefore saw not only the “hollowing out” of their middle-skill job base, but also—as middle-skill jobs declined—a massive shift of middle-skilled, often non-college educated workers into lower-wage local service activities.

 The scatterplot below shows how this has played out, as the CZs with the largest shares of routine jobs in 1980 also saw the largest increases, through 2016, in their share of workers without a college education employed in low-skill service occupations.